liaoyunkun/liaoyunkun.github.io/index.md

 [Google Scholar](https://scholar.google.com/citations?user=6ITn_W8AAAAJ&hl=en)

 I finished my thesis defense in 2025/11 and will graduate in 2026/01.
-I am looking for jobs.
-FEEL FREE TO CONTACT ME!
+I will join Tencent Cloud High-performance Network team as an engineer.

 **He who has a why to live can bear almost any how.**